pdjr-archive/venus-signalk-tank-service/README.md

 ## Acknowledgements

 Thanks to Kevin Windrem for making this a whole lot easier than it might have been by reworking the Venus GUI mobile interface so nicely and in such a way that others can leverage it.

-Thanks to @mvader at Victron for being honest about the likelihood of a manufacturer fix and and so motivating me (after four years of complaining!) to take a different approach to getting tank data on my CCGX.
+Thanks to @mvader at Victron for being honest about the likelihood of a manufacturer fix for Venus' problem with multi-channel tank sensors and so motivating me (after four years of complaining!) to take a different approach to getting tank data on my CCGX.

 ## Author